Written By

 The parents of infants given Enfamil’s dairy-based formula who later developed NEC are suing Mead Johnson for medical expenses and damages.
 In some cases, infants died after developing NEC linked to the baby formula.

 Shennice Joseph, for example, alleges that her premature infant was given Enfamil cow’s milk formula in the neonatal intensive care unit at Children’s Healthcare of Atlanta, Egleston Hospital.
-After consuming the formula for two months, the child developed NEC and later died of renal failure.
+After consuming the formula, the child developed NEC and later died of renal failure.
 Joseph is suing Mead Johnson for more than $75,000 in damages.

-Octavia Patton-Ashley is suing both Mead Johnson and Abbott Laboratories after her son contracted NEC.
-She says wasn’t aware of the NEC risk and used the product because of a doctor recommendation.
+After her son contracted NEC, Octavia Patton-Ashley sued Mead Johnson and Abbott Laboratories.
+She says she wasn’t aware of the risk and used the product because of a doctor’s recommendation.

 Her lawsuit alleges that both formula manufacturers withheld information from doctors that may have prevented their formula recommendations.
 Patton-Ashley’s baby died after care in the Children’s Hospital in Colorado.